temcdrm/emthub/docs/DLLExamples.rst

 ============

-These projects build a supporting wrapper around the IEEE/Cigre specification for dynamic link libraries (DLLs), and three examples.
+These projects build a supporting wrapper around the IEEE/Cigre specification for dynamic link libraries (DLLs), and four examples.
 They should be built in the following order.

 1. First, install the compiler and Cmake from `Visual Studio <https://visualstudio.microsoft.com/downloads/>`_